3 Ways Candida Albicans Outwits Your Defenses | Candida Spores

 What To Remember Most About This Article:

-Once Candida spreads to any area of the body, it can deeply infiltrate healthy tissue.
+Once Candida, and spores, spread to any area of the body, it can deeply infiltrate healthy tissue.
 Candida quickly overpowers the body’s defenses by:

 - Adhering to and invading cells.
 Candida can easily adhere to the surface of mucosal tissue found in the mouth, nose, gut, colon, and vaginal wall to create damage and stimulate an immune response.